Compute Copilot Container Rightsizing

 Frequently Asked Questions (FAQ)

-Does it overwrite my original workload resources?
 No, container rightsizing does not overwrite your workload.
 The Vertical Pod Autoscaler (VPA) updates the container at the pod level, so the original workload configurations, such as those defined in your Deployment or DaemonSet, remain unchanged.

 Is there downtime?